German cricket team in Spain in 2019–20

 The Germany cricket team toured Spain in March 2020 to play two Twenty20 International (T20I) matches.
-The matches were played on Sunday 8 March 2020 at the Desert Springs Cricket Ground in southern Spain.
+Both matches were played on Sunday 8 March 2020 at the Desert Springs Cricket Ground in southern Spain.
+The first T20I, played in the morning, became the first international cricket match on the venue.
 The series was drawn 1–1.

 Squads

 Faran Afzal withdrew from the Spain squad before the start of the series.